hackupc/old-v2-hackupc-landing/README.md

 ### Tips

-- Use `VS code`, there's the `.vscod` folder with a good workspace configuration.
+- **Use `VS code`**, there's the `.vscode` folder with a good workspace configuration.
+It will be applied automatically.
 - Install `ESlint` and `Prettier` extensions.

+> If you're unfamiliar with modern vanilla websites, check [this video from CodelyTV](https://youtu.be/ZMBh6n3KWhY) (in Spanish) to understand the reasoning and benefits of this kind of architectures.

 ## Deploy